International Cricket Captain: International Cricket Captain 2009

+International Cricket Captain 2010

-International Cricket Captain 2010International Cricket Captain 2010 is the 13th edition of the International Cricket Captain series.
+International Cricket Captain 2010 is the 13th edition of the International Cricket Captain series.
 It contains all current cricket players from first class cricket, Test cricket, List-A and One Day International teams, and can be played in a career mode indefinitely, with repeating domestic and international fixtures generated for each year, along with youth players continually added and other players retiring to enable an open-ended career as coach of a national or domestic side.
 The game features all teams and competitions from the English Domestic Season, International teams and competitions including the T20 World Cup and for the first time in the Cricket Captain series, all teams and competitions from the Australian Domestic Season.

 Players can choose to take control of one of the eighteen county sides and participates in the County Championship, Clydesdale Bank 40 and Twenty20 Cup.
 After each season players take part in the transfer market recruiting new players for their side and they can choose one main overseas player, one reserve overseas player and two T20 overseas player which can only play in T20 matches.

 Players can also choose to take control of one of the six State sides and participates in Sheffield Shield, Ford Ranger One Day Cup and KFC Twenty20 Big Bash after each season players can choose new players in the transfer market and they get two randomly selected overseas player.

 As with previous versions, the entire County cricket sphere is open to the player, with each of the counties as a playable team.
 New to the 2010 edition is the inclusion of the Australian state cricket teams, the New South Wales Blues, Victorian Bushrangers, Western Warriors, Southern Redbacks, Queensland Bulls and Tasmanian Tigers.
 All international Test playing nations and Zimbabwe also feature, as well as all One Day International playing teams though these are unplayable.